-The slope (a) and intercept (ln b) of best fit were obtained using the least squares method in the Linear Regression function from the Scikit learn package for Python (Pedregosa et al. 2011).
-The residual bias and coefficient of determination of this model were compared with alternative models (exponential, quadratic, reciprocal, logarithmic) for quality control, confirming the adequacy of the power function model (Supplementary Information, section SI-2 and Figure S2-1).
+The slope, a, and intercept, ln b, of best fit were obtained using the least squares method in the Linear Regression function from the Scikit learn package for Python (Pedregosa et al. 2011).
+The residual bias and coefficient of determination of this model were compared with alternative models (exponential, quadratic, reciprocal, logarithmic) for quality control, confirming the adequacy of the power function model (see supplementary section SI-3 and Figure S1).

 Model accuracy.
 The accuracy of the G2T model was investigated statistically using different training sets.
 This estimated the expected model’s error and facilitated making projections to judge if increasing the data set would improve the model.
 The approach was as follows.
 The best fit values for the G2T model, Eq.
 (2), were obtained using different training data sets of size n, ranging from n = 5 to n = 30.
 The n data points in a training data set were chosen randomly from the high-resolution tailed phage capsid database (Table 1).
 For each model, the T-number was predicted from the genome length of the remaining capsid structures (nHR – n, that is, 37 – n).
 The relative error was defined as the model’s residual (difference between the predicted T-number and the empirical T-number) divided by the empirical T-number.
 This process was repeated 10,000 times for each n to estimate the G2T’s mean relative error (MRE) as a function of the training data set size, n.
-To predict the accuracy of the model for data sets larger than the current database, (n > nHR), the trend of the mean relative error, MREn was fitted to an exponential model
+To predict the accuracy of the model for data sets larger than the current database, (n > nHR), the mean relative error was fitted to the exponential model